-The applicable rules of the Iowa Bar outline what an attorney can and cannot do while advertising online.
-Many of the rules related to attorney advertising online in Iowa can be found at Rule 7.1 through Rule 7.5 in the section for Information About Legal Services.
+Many of the rules related to attorney advertising online in Iowa can be found at Rule 32:7.1 through Rule 32:7.6 in the section for Information About Legal Services.
 These rules govern the promotion of the law-related services and deal with advertising and solicitation.
-All additional information can be found in the comments to the rules and formal ethics opinions.
+Additional information can be found in the comments to the rules and formal ethics opinions.

-Iowa State Bar Association Website - Visit the website for the Iowa State Bar Association's for information pertaining to the Rules of Professional Conduct, ethics opinions and an ethics hotline.
+Iowa Ethics Opinions- Visit the website for the Iowa State Bar Association's website to find links to ethics opinions.
+The opinions give suggested actions to hypothetical legal situations.
+Although these opinions are not mandatory, they are suggested guidelines attorneys should follow.
+Find links to the Rules of Professional Conduct, ethics opinions and an ethics hotline.
 The Iowa Bar State Association is located at:

 The Iowa State Bar Association